About Pike County

 How can I search for someone recently arrested in Pike County, Georgia?

 To search for someone recently arrested in Pike County, Georgia, you can contact the Pike County Sheriff's Office.
-The Pike County Jail is located at 89 Jackson Street, Zebulon, GA 30295.
+The region Jail is located at 89 Jackson Street, Zebulon, GA 30295.
 You can call the jail directly at (770) 567-8431 for inmate information.
-Additionally, the Sheriff's Office may provide an online inmate lookup tool on their official website for public access to recent arrest records.
+The Sheriff's Office may provide an online inmate lookup tool on their official website for public access to recent arrest records.

 To obtain a criminal background check in Pike County, Georgia, you can request one through the Georgia Bureau of Investigation (GBI).
 Locally, you may also visit the Pike County Sheriff's Office to initiate the process.
 They will guide you on the necessary steps and any fees involved in obtaining a background check, which typically includes fingerprinting and submission of identification.